 Introduction to Ansible add_host

-Ansible add_host is an Ansible module which enables us to add hosts and groups dynamically in the in-memory inventory of Ansible playbook during its execution.
-In this way, those hosts or groups can be used as target in next plays in same playbook.
-This sounds confusing but this is a wonderful feature which you can use when working on new servers, which are not in inventory yet.
+Ansible add_host is an Ansible module that enables us to add hosts and groups dynamically in the in-memory inventory of the Ansible playbook during its execution.
+In this way, those hosts or groups can be used as targets in the next plays in the same playbook.
+This sounds confusing, but this is a wonderful feature that you can use when working on new servers which are not in inventory yet.
 Adding to that, the flexibility is such high that you can use variables to represent a host or group name.
-This makes your work easy when you are in situations when server is just built and configured by same playbook.
+This makes your work easy when you are in situations where the server is just built and configured by the same playbook.

 What is Ansible add_host?

 Below is the list of all the important parameters and their acceptable or default values.
-Please also note that this list can increase in future Ansible release or updates.
+Please also note that this list can increase in future Ansible releases or updates.

-- groups: This is the name of group to which host will be added dynamically.
-For this parameter, usable aliases can be groupname and group.
+- groups: This is the name of the group to which the host will be added dynamically.
+For this parameter, usable aliases can be group names and groups.

-Also please note below points while working with this Ansible module add_host:
+Also, please note the below points while working with this Ansible module add_host:

 - This module can work on Microsoft Windows target machines.

-- Ansible add_host module will run only one time for all target hosts in a play.
+- The ansible add_host module will run only one time for all target hosts in a play.

 - For the iteration use of this module, use the with-loop construct.

-- For newer versions of Ansible, this module will have backward compatibility, provided by Ansible core team.
+- For newer versions of Ansible, this module will have backward compatibility provided by the Ansible core team.

-- This module can accept variable’s definition under it so that a host or group can be defined with more details, these variables can be Ansible Variables like ansible_host and ansible_port or these variables can be used defied like foo, host1, etc.
+- This module can accept a variable’s definition under it so that a host or group can be defined with more details, these variables can be Ansible Variables like ansible_host and ansible_port, or these variables can be used defied like foo, host1, etc.

 - We can use args with this module to pass variables or arguments while working with it.
 This also works on iterations when used with with_items.